+This Layered mousse cake is rich and decadent, and worthy of an appearance when you need a special dessert.
 A group of girlfriends gathered for a holiday luncheon the week before Christmas.
-I volunteered to bring dessert, natch.
-Once it was decided we’d surprise one of our friends for her upcoming birthday, I knew it had to be special.
-I went deep into my archives to retrieve an exquisite recipe for this Layered Mousse Cake.
-It was a huge hit with my friends.
+Once it was decided we’d surprise one of our friends for her upcoming birthday, I knew I had to make one incredibly special dessert.

 Layered Mousse Cake